farcaster-project/farcaster-node/README.md

     --wallet-dir ~/.fc_monero_wallets
 ```

-Then start the node with the following command:
+Then start the node with:

 ```
 farcasterd -vv\